Uchencho/pawapay/README.md

 func main() {
 	cfg := pawapay.GetConfigFromEnvVars()
 	cfg.AllowRequestLogging() // only for debugging, would not advise this for production.
-Also not necessary, read on for why
+	// Also not absolutely necessary because we store API annotations in the response returned

 	/*
 		You can also explicitly declare the config